hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrisonv3/readme.md

 ![Number Layer](https://i.imgur.com/uP7fdmD.png)

 Numbers go along the top row as they do on standard sized keyboards.
-On the right side the navigation keys are arranged on the traditional Vim navigation key locations (`hjkl` in QWERTY keyboards) with the `home`, `page down`, `page up` and `end` keys below them.
-The `delete` and `insert` keys are on the far right.
+On the right side the navigation keys are arranged on the traditional Vim navigation key locations (`HJKL` in QWERTY keyboards) with the `Home`, `Page Down`, `Page Up` and `End` keys below them.
+The `Delete` and `Insert` keys are on the far right.

-There are a set of `tab` keys on the left hand side for navigating between tabs and windows: `control-tab`, `alt-tab` and `win/cmd-tab`.
-On the bottom left the `func layer` key switches the keyboard into the **function layer**.
-The `left button` and `right button` keys serve as alternative mouse buttons when using an external trackball or trackpad.
-Finally `capital-V` key is a Vim shortcut for entering visual mode while navigating.
+There are a set of `Tab` keys on the left hand side for navigating between tabs and windows: `Ctrl-Tab`, `Alt-Tab` and `Win/Cmd-Tab`.
+On the bottom left the `Func Layer` key switches the keyboard into the **function layer**.
+The `Left Button` and `Right Button` keys serve as alternative mouse buttons when using an external trackball or trackpad.
+Finally `Capital-V` key is a Vim shortcut for entering visual mode while navigating.

-The thumb keys remain consistent: `shift` and `enter` on the inside keys and `base layer` on the outside left thumb key.
+The thumb keys remain consistent: `Shift` and `Enter` on the inside keys and `Base Layer` on the outside left thumb key.
 All three of these keys return the keyboard to the **base layer**.

 ## Function Layer